 But if your windfall was a $5,000 to $10,000 work bonus or tax refund, you may not need the help of a team of professional advisors – particularly if you already have some experience investing.
 Thrivent Mutual Funds is geared to self-directed investors, making it easy to open an account online and invest in one or more of our numerous mutual funds, including our Asset Allocation Funds.
 If you don’t consider yourself an experienced investor, but you have a few thousand dollars you would like to invest on your own, see What’s Holding You Back?
 Investing May Be Easier than You Thought.

 Ideally, it would be good to put some of your money into a tax-qualified IRA, such as a Traditional IRA where you may be able to deduct the contribution on your current taxes.
-Another option to consider would be investing in a Roth IRA where your contributions and any earnings can be taken out tax-free when you retire or once you’re over 59 ½ and it’s been invested for 5 years.
-Learn More about Traditional and Roth IRAs to determine which one is right for you, or if you’re ready to get started.
+Another option to consider would be investing in a Roth IRA where your contributions and any earnings can be taken out tax-free once you’re over 59 ½ and it’s been invested for 5 years.
+Learn More about Traditional and Roth IRAs to determine which one is right for you.

 Don’t quit your day job